 The baby may still go through a withdrawal even if the mother is taking methadone.
+Methadone crosses the placenta so when taken, some will reach the baby.
 The baby will be treated with either supportive care or medication to ease the withdrawal symptoms.
 As the withdrawal symptoms ease, the baby's medication (if it has been necessary) will be slowly reduced.
 When the baby is progressing well both in their general health and withdrawal the baby will be able to go home from the hospital.
+Families should anticipate a 30-day NICU stay depending on NAS services.